-Easier Walk: The easier walk ascends on tracks used for centuries to cross from east to west on the island to the significant north-south intersection at Refugio de El Pilar, a popular camping and recreational spot.
+Easier Walk: The easier walk ascends through enchanting woodlands on tracks used for centuries to cross from east to west on the island to the significant north-south intersection at Refugio de El Pilar, a popular camping and recreational spot.
 It then descends through the drier western slopes and lava fields of Montana Quemada to the National Park Visitor Centre.
-There is an option to extend the walk to the old silk industry town of El Paso, a fitting end to the week, with its old church, courtyards and bars.
 5 miles (8km) with ascent of 1,000ft (300m) and 2,100ft (630m) of descent.

 Day 8: Departure day